COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-On the basis of this report, it is recommended that patients with diffuse hyperplastic perilobar nephroblastomatosis are monitored by imaging at a maximum interval of 3 months, for a minimum of 7 years; complete resection of growing lesions should be strongly considered because of this high incidence of anaplasia after chemotherapy.
+On the basis of this report, it is recommended that patients with diffuse hyperplastic perilobar nephroblastomatosis be monitored by imaging at a maximum interval of 3 months, for a minimum of 7 years; complete resection of growing lesions should be strongly considered because of the high incidence of anaplasia after chemotherapy.

 Regardless of whether a decision is made to pursue disease-directed therapy at the time of progression, palliative care remains a central focus of management.
 This ensures that quality of life is maximized while attempting to reduce symptoms and stress related to the terminal illness.

-Table 9 describes the treatment options for recurrent childhood kidney tumors.
+Table 9 describes the treatment options for some forms of recurrent childhood kidney tumors.